 "It poses the interesting question..as to the extent to which life can become art, and how a life devoted to art can be sustained in the modern world."
 David Turnbull, Coaching Occupational Communities

-Covenant The strength of childhood friendships is tested by family dysfunction, relocation and transience, and the changes of the 1960s.
-Set in semi-rural, part-suburban Florida, this novella takes the children through school integration, the plight of migrant workers, and the explosion of rock’n’roll music.
-In their personal lives, they deal with parental absence, divorce, and a lack of stability as their families move in search of work, or for other more suspect reasons.
-The specter of murder, illegal activity, and betrayal are just beneath the seemingly normal surface.
+Covenant: When We Left Paradise The strength of childhood friendships is tested by family dysfunction, relocation, and the changes of the 1960s.
+Set in semi-rural Florida, this novella takes the children through the civil rights era and the advent of rock’n’roll music.
+In their personal lives, they deal with a lack of stability as their families move in search of work, or for other more suspect reasons.
+The specters of deception and betrayal lurk beneath the surface.